darnocer/HelpersConnect/README.md

 ## Features

 - One Admin can control the events that appear directly from a Google Calendar
+- Attendees are tracked using their Google accounts
 - Mobile-responsive design
 - Volunteers can mark if they are attending the event
 - Search and filter through events